Khalid Hussain Magsi

-Khalid Hussain Magsi (خالد حسین مگسی; born 2 February 1960) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
-Previously he was a member of the National Assembly from June 2013 to September 2014 and again from May 2016 to May 2018.
+Khalid Hussain Magsi (خالد حسین مگسی; born 2 February 1960) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024.
+Previously he was a member of the National Assembly from June 2013 to September 2014, from May 2016 to May 2018 and from August 2018 till August 2023.

 Early life

 He was born on 2 February 1960.

 Political career

 He was elected District nazim of Jhal Magsi in 2005.

-He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-267 (Kachhi-cum-Jhal Magsi) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-267 (Kachhi-cum-Jhal Magsi) in the 2013 Pakistani general election.
 He received 42,240 votes and defeated an independent candidate, Abdul Raheem Rind.

 In September 2014, Balochistan Election Tribunal declared the election as null and void and ordered re-election in the constituency.
 He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-267 (Kachhi-cum-Jhal Magsi) in the by-elections held in April 2016.
 He received 29,630 votes and defeated Yar Muhammad Rind, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 In April 2018, he quit PML-N and joined the newly created Balochistan Awami Party (BAP).

-He was re-elected to the National Assembly as a candidate of BAP from Constituency NA-260 (Nasirabad-cum-Kachhi-cum-Jhal Magsi) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of BAP from Constituency NA-260 (Nasirabad-cum-Kachhi-cum-Jhal Magsi) in the 2018 Pakistani general election.
+In the 2014 general election, he contested from Constituency NA-254 on a BAP ticket, defeating Nizam ud Din Lehri of Jamiat Ulema-e-Islam (F) by a significant margin to secure the seat.